Undergraduate Course

 Optional module

 On this module you will explore how new and emergent media, communications and technologies shape our way of living, acting and understanding the world and our place in it.
-Building on previous modules, you will learn about the development of various technologies and consider our changing relationship with them.
-You will consider how they contribute to and challenge philosophy, ethics, morals and meaning.
+Building on previous modules, you will learn about the development of various technologies and consider our changing relationship with them, evaluating how they contribute to and challenge philosophy, ethics, morals and meaning.
 We will also think about how these developments might influence aesthetic trends in production, consumption and cultural value.

 Credits: 20